Overall, colorectal cancer incidence is on the decline

 But it’s on the rise for younger people

 Even though the overall numbers for colorectal cancer have declined, there’s a curious increase in the disease for younger Americans.
 According to the Journal of the National Cancer Institute, “colon cancer incidence rates increased by 1.0 percent to 2.4 percent annually since the mid-1980s in adults age 20 to 39 years and by 0.5 percent to 1.3 percent since the mid-1990s in adults age 40 to 54 years.”
 While these numbers may seem small, what will happen they get older?
 Since the age for colorectal screenings is 50, there could be many younger people out there now with cancer that aren’t getting screened, says Dr. Wishner.
 So if these trends continue, the general decline of colorectal cancer could stop, and the overall rate could start to rise.
-(Don’t miss the silent signs of colorectal cancer.)
+(Don’t miss the silent symptoms of colon cancer.)

 Their cancers may be more deadly